Sky’s Top 5: Best Hunting Clothes & Gear for Beginners & Pros

 - Kenetrek: Vetted company with quality western hunting boots.

 - Hanwag: Boots with durable soles that are easy to break in.

 - Muck Boot: Flexible insulated and non-insulated rubber boots.

 - Lacrosse: Same as above.
 Great eastern-style hunting boots.

 Having the right optics—whether that’s binoculars, a spotting scope and tripod, or rangefinder—can make the difference in harvesting a deer or not.
 There’s been a few times I’ve forgotten my optics at home.
-(Head smack moment.)
-I spent the trip unable to see any farther than what my naked eyes could detect, and that doesn’t work well in vast terrain.
+(Head-slap moment.)
+I spent the entire trip unable to see any farther than what my naked eyes could detect, and that doesn’t work well in vast terrain.

 So you’ve gotta have your glass—whatever is most important for your style of hunting.
 Three important things to look for when choosing it are quality, price, and the right magnification specs for your needs.

 Best Hunting Optics Brands